Signed Into Law

 Which agencies enforce HB718?

-HB718 is enforced by Public Institutions of Higher Education (University Systems) and Texas Higher Education Coordinating Board (oversight).
+HB718 is enforced by Public Institutions of Higher Education (University Systems) and Texas Higher Education Coordinating Board (THECB).

 Q

-The compliance urgency for HB718 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB718 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q